OP-Engineering/op-sqlite/README.md

 OP-SQLITE performance mode enabled! 🚀
 ```

-## Thread safety
-Please, note that OP_SQLITE_PERF=1 will disable Thread Safe support of SQLite, and you will be unable to use async methods from this library, otherwise it will crash.
-If you still want to have the benefits of the enhanced compilation flags and keep thread safety, you can use OP_SQLITE_PERF=2.
-This will have some performance loss (because of SQLite mutexes) but you can continue to use async background methods.
+If you want to keep SQLite thread safety based on mutexes, you can use OP_SQLITE_PERF=2.
+This flag will enable the general compilation flags, except DSQLITE_THREADSAFE=0.
 If correctly set you should see the following output in your console

 ```sh